elcarrillo/PlumeViz/README.md

 ### Running the Script

 1. **Generate Input Files**:
-    Modify and run the script `batch_plumeria_input_bulk_MAIN.py` to generate the input files for the Plumeria simulations.
+    Modify and run the script `batch_plumeria_input_bulk_MAIN.py` script to generate the Plumeria simulations' input files.

 2. **Run Simulations**:
     Execute the Plumeria simulations using the generated input files.
 This can be done manually or automated using a batch processing script.